Why start-ups needs corporate branding

 • Money etc.

 It is really a struggle and you need strong determination to actualise it.
-You need to invest countless number of hours fuelled by an electric mix of fear, anticipation, anxiety and excitement.
+You need to invest a countless number of hours fuelled by an electric mix of fear, anticipation, anxiety and excitement.
 Every start-up company should think of going live and start generating returns before they run out of seed capital.

-Once they have vision and marketing strategy, most companies go straight to launch their brand.
+Once they have a vision and marketing strategy, most companies go straight to launch their brand.
 Some of the things that top the list includes, but not limited to:

 • Social media and

 Let us now take a comprehensive look at the word’ branding’

 It is simply the experience you deliver to your clients; it is the connection between the customer and the organisation, learning about the customer and understanding why they love your product more.
 Knowing your real customers, and understanding what brings them to your product or services, will help you in setting up your brand’s visual identity.

 Someone may ask why most start-ups fail?
 Here are some of the reasons:

 Some entrepreneurs fail in their business idea even after creating their business awareness and identity.
 The reason is not farfetched, they do not go ahead to ask for feedback from their clients or they simply ignore any negative feedback from their customers.